firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/throttle_brake_signals.md

 - Field tests on a 10 S 2 P P42A pack produced 2.55 kW regen bursts and rapid motor/MOSFET heating, reinforcing why aggressive profiles need live temperature logging rather than bench guesses.[^regen_heat]
 - Riders reminded each other that regen-only configurations are unsafe on 20 S builds.
   - keep mechanical brakes adjusted and in service before trusting wheel-locking e-brakes at 50–65 km/h.[^4]
+- Leaving a small negative battery current target keeps lever-based e-brakes alive; setting regen to zero disables the switch entirely, so balance throttle curves with ADC apps on 6.05+ firmware instead of relying on legacy remote settings.[^regen_negative_current]
+- Regen ripple around −110 A phase / −15 A battery has already caused brake stutter and voltage spikes—raise battery regen limits gradually, balance currents front to rear, and verify mechanical brakes can take over if electronic braking falters.[^regen_ripple]

 ## Throttle Voltage Maps & Calibration